MicrosoftDocs/mesh-docs/mesh/overview.md

 # Microsoft Mesh for Teams overview

-Welcome to the Microsoft Mesh Preview.
-Mesh enables people to connect with a holographic presence, share across space, and collaborate from anywhere in the world.
+Welcome to the Microsoft Mesh.
+Mesh enables people to build connections, share spaces, and collaborate from anywhere in the world.
 By bringing [Mesh-enabled mixed reality experiences](get-started.md) to your organization, you can enhance virtual meetings, conduct virtual design sessions, help others remotely, and host immersive virtual meet-ups to boost productivity.

 ![An image of people meeting in Microsoft Teams as avatars.](media/avatars-hero-image.png)